-Newer Swift developers use this application to assist them in writing and testing their code, without actually having to create the whole app.
-This not only helps shorten the learning curve but also reduces the development time.
+Newer Swift developers use this application to assist them in writing and testing their code without actually having to create the whole app.
+This helps shorten the learning curve and reduces the development time.

-Having mentioned the good, let’s discuss the disadvantages of Swift programming language.
+Having mentioned the pros, let’s discuss the disadvantages of Swift programming language.

-The same problem lies with the native tools, making it highly dependent on third-party tools, which further leads to compatibility issues.
+The same problem lies with the native tools, making them highly dependent on third-party tools, leading to compatibility issues.

-However, the demand for Swift developers is increasing at a high pace, but the opposite is true when it comes to the availability of skilled developers.
+However, the demand for Swift developers is increasing at a high pace, but the opposite is true regarding the availability of skilled developers.
 Hence, the talent gap!

-SwiftUI can be deployed on iOS 13 or its succeeding versions. macOS requires 10.15 version or later, for tvOS it is 13 or later, and for watchOS, the version should be 6 and above.
+SwiftUI can be deployed on iOS 13 or its succeeding versions. macOS requires a 10.15 version or later; for tvOS, it is 13 or later; for watchOS, the version should be 6 and above.

 As we mentioned before, by and large, there is an incompatibility with third-party tools because of frequent updates causing the older tool compatibility to go defunct.
 This makes it very difficult to find the right tools.

-Xcode, Apple’s official IDE, isn’t that great when it comes to native tools and support.
+Apple’s official IDE, Xcode, isn’t great for native tools and support.
 Apart from this, developers also face issues with compilers, syntax, highlighting, autocomplete, and even refactoring tools.